Five Ws: Usage in rhetoric

 And How and Where and Who.

 By 1917, the "Five Ws" were being taught in high-school journalism classes, and by 1940, the tendency of journalists to address all of the "Five Ws" within the lead paragraph of an article was being characterized as old-fashioned and fallacious:

 The old-fashioned lead of the five Ws and the H, crystallized largely by Pulitzer's "new journalism" and sanctified by the schools, is widely giving way to the much more supple and interesting feature lead, even on straight news stories.

 All of you know about – and I hope all of you admit the fallacy of – the doctrine of the five Ws in the first sentence of the newspaper story.

 Starting in the 2000s, the Five Ws were sometimes misattributed to Rudyard Kipling (referred to as "The Kipling Method"), especially in the management and quality literature, and contrasted with the five whys.

 Etymology

 In English, most of the interrogative words begin with the same letters, wh-; in Latin, most also begin with the same letters, qu-.
-This is not a coincidence, as they are cognates derived from the Proto-Indo-European interrogative pronoun root k^{w}o-, reflected in Proto-Germanic as χ^{w}a- or kh^{w}a- and in Latin as qu-.
+This is not coincidental as they are cognates derived from the Proto-Indo-European interrogative pronoun root k^{w}o-, reflected in Proto-Germanic as χ^{w}a- or kh^{w}a- and in Latin as qu-.